ScottBrian/scottbrian_utils/README.rst

 This is a collection of generally useful functions for use with any application.

 1. The diag_msg function allows you to print a message with the time and caller sequence added for you.
+2. The doc_checker module provides an easy way to do a doctest.
+3. The etrace decorator provide entry and exit tracing including passed args and returned values.
-2. The FileCatalog item allows you to map file names to their paths.
+4. The FileCatalog item allows you to map file names to their paths.
-3. The @time_box decorator allows you to print start, stop, and execution times.
-4. The print_flower_box_msg function allows you to print text in a flower box (i.e., surrounded by asterisks).
+5. The print_flower_box_msg function allows you to print text in a flower box (i.e., surrounded by asterisks).
-5. The log_verifier allows you to verify that expected log messages have been issued.
+6. The log_verifier allows you to verify that expected log messages have been issued.
-6. The msgs item is a simple facility you can use to send messages between threads.
+7. The msgs item is a simple facility you can use in test cases to send messages between threads.
+8. The Pauser class provides a pause function similar to the python sleep function, but with improved accuracy.
-7. The stop_watch item is a simple timing function that you can use in test cases.
+9. The stop_watch item is a simple timing function that you can use in test cases.
+10. The @time_box decorator allows you to print start, stop, and execution times.
-8. The timer item provides a way to keep track of time to determine when a function has timed out.
+11. The timer item provides a way to keep track of time to determine when a function has timed out.
-9. The Pauser class provides a pause function similar to the python sleep function, but with improved accuracy.
-10. The UniqueTS class provides a way to obtain a unique timestamp.
+12. The UniqueTS class provides a way to obtain a unique timestamp.
-11. The doc_checker module provides an easy way to do doctest.

 Examples:
 =========